Li-Heng-LH/JavaProfessionalWorkOut/advanced-class-design/README.md

 * Defined at the member level of a class.
 * **Can access members of the outer class including private members**.
 * Cannot declare static fields or methods.
-* Since a member inner class is not static, it has to be used with an instance of the outer class.
+* Since a member inner class is not static, it has to be **used with an instance of the outer class**.
 * Compiling the Outer.java file will create 2 class files:
   * Outer.class
   * Outer$Inner.class
 * If Inner class is private, in Test, calling Outer.Inner will have error.

+&nbsp;

+### Local Inner Class ###
+* Defined within a method.
+* Cannot access local variables of a method unless they are effectively final.
+* If the local variable is final, Java can pass it to inner class.

 &nbsp;